Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 }

-Media queries can be used to optimize performance, loading resources only when necessary.
+Media queries can be used to optimize performance by loading resources only when necessary.
 For example, applying high-resolution background images only on large screens:

 body {